jrroosevelt/VS2PCG/VS2PCG_glossary.md

 This entry isn't intended to cover all possible striking scenarios, but a couple key points to keep in mind:

 **Striking in combat:**
 Striking occurs when you hit the "Combat Resolution" substep of the Combat phase.
-Typically, the atta
+If the defender is in a position to strike back, both the attacker's and defender's strikes will typically happen simultaneously.
+(Keep in mind that powers and effects such as **Ferocious** change this typical scenario.)

+**Striking

 # Survives
 A character is considered to have survived if it made it through combat resolution without getting stunned.
 This includes Ferocious combat resolution and normal combat resolution.
 Anything that is looking to trigger on Stun/KO and surviving would check at both resolutions.
 If a trigger is looking back to find out who survived, the character must have survived in both Ferocious combat and normal combat.
 It does not count if a combat is cancelled early due to an effect or missing attacker/defender.
 Combat must resolve normally in order for a character to “survive.”